-Important information: Information on this page isn’t personal advice.
-If you’re unsure which investments are right for you, you should seek financial advice.
-If you save into a Lifetime ISA (LISA) instead of a pension, you could miss out on employer contributions, and your entitlement to certain means-tested state benefits could be affected.
+Important information - This isn’t personal advice.
+If you’re unsure what’s right for you, you should seek financial advice.
+If you save into a Lifetime ISA instead of a pension, you could miss out on employer contributions, and your entitlement to certain means-tested state benefits could be affected.
 Investments can go down as well as up in value, so you could get back less than you put in.
+You can withdraw money free of charge from a Lifetime ISA to make an eligible property purchase, or from age 60.
+Other withdrawals will usually mean a 25% government charge, so you could get back less than you put in.
+Tax rules can change and their benefits depend on your circumstances.

 Saving for retirement with a Lifetime ISA